Dharamraj82/Practice-Problem-on-GFG/GFG Question Solve.md

+### 🔎 Search Question on GFG and find more about it....

 ## ❓ 1.
 Question:

 ### Find the missing number from an array containing numbers from 1 to n with one number missing.

 # Code

 ```java
 class Solution {
     int missingNum(int arr[]) {